Understanding your health

 What physiotherapy treatments are available for a meniscus tear?

-• For traumatic tears, surgery offers a slight benefit in the short term (3 to 6 months).
-However, in the long term, physiotherapy achieves the same results as surgery.
+For traumatic tears, surgery may offer a slight short-term advantage (3 to 6 months).
+In the long term, the results are similar between surgery and physical therapy.

 What can I do at home for a meniscus tear?